 Borrow books directly from other libraries, including the University of Pittsburgh, Penn State, and Carnegie Mellon.
 Search multiple library catalogs and place loan requests directly.
 If you cannot find the book you need using EZBorrow, please use ILLiad.

-Interlibrary loan and document delivery services are only available to Slippery Rock University faculty, students, and staff.
+Interlibrary loan and document delivery services are only available to Slippery Rock University faculty, retired faculty, students, and staff.

 Joseph Drobney at 724.738.4457 or firstname.lastname@example.org